 Does the Partner Match Your Business Needs?

-Before you start searching for the right DevOps partner, the first step is to define the scope of your project.
+Before you start searching for a DevOps partner, the first step is to define the scope of your project.
 Do you need a simple lift on some tasks on your project, or do you need an entire team to run, manage, and support your infrastructure?

 Review the Experience and Competence of Your Potential Partner